HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 To complete setup, follow the fabric management procedure for Algorithmic MAC Address configuration.

-## 200Gbps NIC support in early boot
+## HPE Slingshot CXI NIC support in early boot

-If traffic must be passed over the 200Gbps NIC prior to the root filesystem being mounted (for example, for a network root filesystem using the 200Gbps NIC), the optional `cray-libcxi-dracut` RPM must be installed.
+If traffic must be passed over the HPE Slingshot CXI NIC prior to the root filesystem being mounted (for example, for a network root filesystem using the NIC), the optional `cray-libcxi-dracut` RPM must be installed.
-This package cause the 200Gbps NIC retry handler and drivers to be installed in the `initramfs` and start in early boot.
+This package causes the HPE Slingshot CXI NIC retry handler and drivers to be installed in the `initramfs` and start in early boot.

-SystemD units that depend on the retry handler running (such as filesystem daemons and mountpoints) should depend on `cxi_rh.target` to ensure that all 200Gbps NICs have retry handlers running beforehand.
+SystemD units that depend on the retry handler running (such as filesystem daemons and mountpoints) should depend on `cxi_rh.target` to ensure that all HPE Slingshot CXI NICs have retry handlers running beforehand.

 When running in such a configuration, note the following caveats: